Sustainable energy and machinic life are combined in this contemplative robotic art installation.

-Bacteria, electronics and mechanics work together, granting the Mudbots a sort of primitive life.
+Bacteria, electronics and mechanics work together, granting the Mudbots a sort of biotechnological life.

-The activity of the Mudbots, although intermittent and slow, makes visible the power of micro-organisms in a totally off-grid system.
+The concept is that the activity of the Mudbots, although intermittent and slow, makes visible the power of micro-organisms in a totally off-grid system.

 Mudbots follow on experiments with microbial fuel cells, started with bio-engineer Michka Melo in 2017.